LordBrim/road-way-delivery/README.md

 - <strike>I would redesign the landing page to have a more rounded modern look.</strike>
 - Add mockups where they can be placed.
-- Create a UI Kit specifically for this project.
-- Use [Storybook](https://storybook.js.org/) to streamline the development process of the design components.
 - Make this landing page into an actual delivery application.

 ## I Had More Time